Jacquelien Scherpen: Education and career

 She was affiliated with the Delft University of Technology from 1994 until 2006, when she moved to her present position at the University of Groningen.
 She was scientific director of ENTEG from 2013 to 2019, and has directed the Groningen Engineering Center since 2016.

+On 1 September 2023 she became rector magnificus of the university, succeeding Cisca Wijmenga.

 Recognition

 Scherpen was named an IEEE Fellow in 2021 "for contributions to nonlinear model reduction and passivity-based control".
 She is also a knight of the Order of the Netherlands Lion.
 In 2022, she was elected Chair of the Society for Industrial and Applied Mathematics Activity Group on Control and Systems Theory (SIAM SIAG/CST).